-BPR also calculated a comprehensive LOS for all classes of developed parkland including community parks, city parks, and neighborhood parks that are under five acres and owned by the BPR.
+BPR also calculated a comprehensive LOS for all classes of developed parkland including community parks, city parks, and neighborhood parks owned by the BPR.

 In this analysis:

-- " Colorado University and Central Boulder have the lowest parkland LOS. - " North Boulder continues to have a high LOS and Southeast Boulder and East Boulder improve from mid-low to high LOS for all types of parkland. - " East Boulder's LOS is low when looking only at Neighborhood Parks, but when considering total parkland, it has the highest LOS due to due to the inclusion of Valmont City Park and Gerald Stazio Ball Fields which are not classified as 'neighborhood' parks.
+- " Colorado University and Central Boulder have the lowest parkland LOS. - " North Boulder continues to have a high LOS and Southeast Boulder and East Boulder improve from mid-low to high LOS for all types of parkland. - " East Boulder's LOS is low when looking only at Neighborhood Parks, but when considering total parkland, it has the highest LOS due to the inclusion of Valmont City Park and Gerald Stazio Ball Fields which are not classified as 'neighborhood' parks.